 Leaving the horror, legal texts and codices behind us, the era of the Lex Frisionum was in fact definable for the position of women in society.
 Let us explain this through ‘The life of Beitske’.

 Beitske of Hogebeintum

 Firstly, Beitske’s inhumation was exceptional because she was buried.
-Above that, she as buried in a tree trunk.
+Above that, she was buried in a tree trunk.
 The wood used was expensive oak.
-Burying the dead was for long, in any case till the Migration Period, exceptional within the salt-marsh cultures.
+Burying the dead was for long, in any case till the Migration Period, exceptional within the salt-marsh cultures of the Wadden Sea.
 Archaeologists consider the most common inhumation practice, leaving the body on the salt marshes for scavengers.
 And, burying a deceased in a wooden coffin is exceptional.
-Wood was very scarce at the barren, treeless salt marshes.
+Wood was scarce at the barren, treeless tidal marshlands.
 Let alone oak wood.
 Furthermore, she wore a necklace of shells and amber.
 Taken everything together, this indicates we are dealing with a woman of certain prestige.
 If you want to know more about early burial practices, read our blog post How to bury your mother-in-law.
-In 2018, another interesting early-medieval grave of a woman of Frisia was found, read our blog post Notre dame of Grou.
+In 2018, another interesting early-medieval coffin grave of a woman of Frisia was found, read our blog post Notre dame of Grou.